tkiat/my-writings-public/blog/lifestyle/protect-yourself/why-duckduckgo.md

 # Why I Use DuckDuckGo as a Default Search Engine

-DuckDuckGo is a privacy-oriented search engine that started in 2008 (FYI: Google launched in 1997).
+DuckDuckGo is a privacy-oriented search engine that started in 2008 (FYI: Google was launched in 1997).
 Unlike Google whose business is built around surveillance capitalism, DuckDuckGo relies on non-targeted ads that match the search keyword and affiliations.
 It is therefore a search engine of choice for many privacy advocates.

 ## Pros of DuckDuckGo